CSPG 13 - Emergency Permits

 - The position candidate initiates and submits a permit request via the Teacher Information Management System (TIMS) at the request of the employing LEA.

-- When the request is received the LEA selects the type of permit and subject area(s) through their TIMS dashboard, select the payment method, and submit the application.
+- When the request is received the LEA selects the type of permit and subject area(s) through their TIMS dashboard, selects the payment method, and submits the application.